mathewlowry/myhub-gpt/permanent versions/atproto/intro to atproto.md

 They are:

-* PDS: Personal Data Servers - this is where your content lives.
+* **PDS**: Personal Data Servers - this is where your content lives.
 When you write something on Bluesky, or even Like someone else's post, that content goes on your PDS.
-* Relay: this grabs content from the PDSs to create a "firehose" of all of the content in all of the PDSs they've looked at (or "crawled", like a search engine)
+* **Relay**: this grabs content from the PDSs to create a "firehose" of all of the content in all of the PDSs they've looked at (or "crawled", like a search engine)
-* Appviews: these are the *apps* with which you *view* the content of the Relay.
+* **Appviews**: these are the *apps* with which you *view* the content of the Relay.
 Different apps therefore show different views of the same firehose.
 Bluesky is an appview.
 Others exist.

 **2 More Things** about: